 The Culinary Garden’s Apothecary Corner highlights some herbal and medicinal species that are believed to boost immunity and possess other healing qualities.
 Salix (willow), Echinacea purpurea (purple coneflower), Sambucus nigra (elderberry), and other natural remedies featured in the space have been popular among those focused on the use of plants to promote health and wellness, even before advances in scientific research helped explain the chemistry behind their effectiveness.

-The Woodland Glade—with its magnolia trees and sculpted hedges—will offer an intimate-yet-open space visitors can rent to host weddings and other celebrations surrounded by the beauty of nature.
+The Woodland Glade—with its magnolia trees and sculpted hedges—offers an intimate-yet-open space visitors can rent to host weddings and other celebrations surrounded by the beauty of nature.

-To learn more about our indoor and outdoor spaces available for event rentals – including the Woodland Glade for small weddings and other celebrations – please email us.
+To learn more about our indoor and outdoor spaces available for event rentals – including the Woodland Glade for small weddings and other celebrations – please complete our Venue Rental Inquiry form.

 The Stormwater Wetlands is a natural habitat that attracts wildlife while exhibiting how green infrastructure can help with flood control and water purification.